Samogitia: History

 In 1883, Edmund Veckenstedt published a book Die Mythen, Sagen und Legenden der Zamaiten (Litauer) (The myths, sagas and legends of the Samogitians (Lithuanians)).

-After World War I, Žemaitija became a part of the newly re-established Lithuanian state.
+After World War I, Samogitia became a part of the newly re-established Lithuanian state.
 The Žemaičiai resisted the Bolsheviks and the Bermontians.
-During World War II, Lithuania was first occupied by the Stalinist Soviet Union in 1940, then in 1941 by Nazi Germany, and in 1944 again by the USSR.
+During World War II, Lithuania was first occupied by the Soviet Union in 1940, then in 1941 by Nazi Germany, and in 1944 again by the USSR.
 The Soviet Union recognized the independence of Lithuania on 6 September 1991.
 The last Soviet troops withdrew in August 1993.

-In 1945, the Soviets denied the existence of the Lithuania Minor ethnographic region, out of political advantage, and declared the Klaipėda region a part of Žemaitija.
+In 1945, the Soviets denied the existence of the Lithuania Minor ethnographic region, out of political advantage, and declared the Klaipėda region a part of Samogitia.

 Tourism

 Tourist destinations in Samogitia include Palanga, Kretinga and Žemaičių Kalvarija.
 The majority of tourists come from Latvia, Poland, Belarus, Russia, Germany, Spain, Finland and Sweden.Palanga is a tourist destination among tourists from the United Kingdom, Germany and Russia.

 Žemaičių Kalvarija (or New Jerusalem as it used to be called) is visited by pilgrims from all around the world, due to its annual The Great Žemaičių Kalvarija Church Festival (usually in June or July).